Clueless-Community/seamless-ui/CONTRIBUTING.md

 ---

-# Make an issue and build a component you want to build.
+# Raise an issue and build a component you want to build.

 Here is a link to the figma UI kit.
 [Figma File](https://www.figma.com/file/qzwugAfEB1GL4FgWXw9R3Z/SeamLess-UI-Dev?node-id=0%3A1&t=qRahoepdI3B98cVA-1)